rameshwarsingh11/ad_product/README.md

 # Product Service & Product Review Service

 These micorservices will help retrive the product details and product reviews.
-Synchrnous microservice architecture approach has been used to create these microservices.
+Synchronous microservice architecture approach has been used to create these microservices.
 Both the services can run independently on different ports.
 For authentication mongo db & jwb token sign implementation is done using app routes.

 ## Microservice 1 : /api/product/{product_id}